 The Group's business activities, together with the factors likely to affect its future development, performance and financial position are set out in the Strategic report.
 This describes the financial position of the Group; its cash flows and liquidity position; and its exposure to credit risk and liquidity risk.
-In addition to the considerations above, the directors have assessed the ongoing Covid-19 pandemic, and believe the company has the necessary resources to overcome any potential downturns in business as a result of the pandemic.
-The ongoing conflict in Ukraine continues to be a concern but the directors are confident that this will not impact on the long term value of the properties in the Group.

 The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group will be able to operate within the level of its current cash resources.
 The Group has prepared sensitised forecasts that could result from a downturn in revenue.
 The Group continues to have adequate cash flow and liquidity notwithstanding any potential downturn during the 12 month period from the point of signing.
+As at the year end, the Group has no external debt.
+The only debt being related party loans, which expires 2026, has no covenants and has a fixed rate of interest.

-After making enquiries, the directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foresceable future.
+After making enquiries, the directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.